 Dentures Feel False

-Unsurprisingly, dentures don’t feel like real teeth, and it may take quite some time to get used to the sensation of them in your mouth — and many people never do.
+Unsurprisingly, dentures don’t feel like natural teeth, and it may take quite some time to get used to the sensation of them in your mouth — and many people never do.
 Dental implants, in contrast, will feel indistinguishable from your natural teeth once the initial effects of fitting have cleared up.

 Dentures Require Different Cleaning